fuzionnz/nz.co.fuzion.incompletepaymentalert/README.md

 ## Usage

 - Install the extension.
-This creates a new scheduled job "Send Incomplete/Failed payment alerts" configured to send daily.
+This will create a new scheduled job `Send Incomplete/Failed Payment Alerts` configured to be sent daily.
-- Edit the job and enter toName, toEmail, cc value.
-Save.
+- Edit the job and enter values for `toName`, `toEmail`, and `cc`.
+Save the changes.
-- This should send an email for the payments which are incomplete and failed from last 1 day.
+- This will trigger an email to be sent for payments that are incomplete or failed within the last day.